 Child Life deals with any volunteer specifically interacting with children (a subspecialty within Shands volunteer)

-Recruiting the first ten volunteers:
+Recruiting the first ten volunteers for the UF Dream Team:

 - Reaching out to the UF population through the internet (Facebook, emails, etc.)